DanielTockan/Rainforest-Store/README.md

   password_hash = db.Column(db.String(200), nullable=False)
 ```

-The models were first created in Flask, before being converted to PostgreSQL using SQLAlechemy.
+The models were first created in Flask, before being converted to PostgreSQL using SQLAlchemy.

 Each column witin the table  corresponds to a line of code within the "CustomerModel" class.